marariadennis/javascript/Notes.md

 The Instructions are called Statements
 Variables are used to Store Values
-Javascript Expressions are a combination of Values, Variables and operators that compute to a value
+Javascript Expressions are a combination of Values, Variables and operators that compute to a value Javascript Identifiers are Case Sensitive LastName is not the same as lastName Using camelCase is the best in Javascript, dont use Hyphens first letter small, second Capital Javascript statements are instructions to be executed by the browser Add whitespace to your Javascript Code to make it more readable, Javascript ignores it Add a semi-colon at the end of each executable statement